GothenburgBitFactory/taskserver-setup/PITCHME.md

 ## taskd-User

-**We assume that you will do all configuration with the taskd user you chose to run the server with.**
+We assume that you will do all configuration with the taskd user you chose to run the server with.

----
++++

-## Server Configuration - Data Location
+## Data Location

 Configuring the server is straightforward, but needs a little planning.